How Much Does It Cost To Paint A Car A Different Color?

 Worker using a paint spray gun for painting a car

 So, is the cost of painting a car a different color worth it?
-With an average price of a couple of thousand dollars and from a financial point of view… usuallyno.
+With an average price of a couple of thousand dollars and from a monetary point of view… usuallyno.

-Exceptions might apply: classic cars, for example, might find their values jumping significantly with a respray.
+Exceptions might apply: vintage cars, for example, might find their values leaping significantly with a respray.
 This only applies to the most valuable – think Shelby Cobras, Corvette Stingrays, Ford GT40s, etc.

 There are alternatives to painting your car, such as wrapping.
-This usually works out much cheaper and can be easily removed if necessary.
+This generally works out much cheaper and can be easily removed if necessary.

 Is the cost of changing your car’s color worth it?
 Well, that’s up to you.